Bowden B Benders

-No longer touring but playing occasionally with his two musical acts, Moon and the Starz and The Bowden/Early Experience, Richard retired in 2013 from serving as executive director of the Music City Texas Theater in Linden.
+No longer touring but playing occasionally with his two musical acts, Moon and the Starz and The Bowden/Early Experience, In early 2018 he was asked to join Texas' iconic bluegrass band, Hickory Hill.
+Richard retired in 2013 from serving as executive director of the Music City Texas Theater in Linden but remains on the theater's board of directors.
 Also a talented artist, Richard has recently rekindled his love for the drawing pad and, in the last couple of years, has won awards for his artwork at area art shows.
 A patented inventor, Richard has opened an Internet business offering several models of one of his inventions, a guitar string bender, for purchase from this website.

 This is the model for the Gibson-style Stop Bar Tailpiece.
 It fits any guitar equipped with this type of tailpiece

 This is the prototype for the second Bowden Acoustic bender design.
 The first was the Peg Hole model installed on a Martin D28 S guitar.